2020 Scholarships and Grants

 - Personal excellence: a good academic record and demonstrated achievement in a range of extracurricular, sporting, community and leadership activities.

 Scholarships are open to Citizens or Permanent Residents of New Zealand.
-Scholarship recipients must apply in 2019 to start their Diploma study in 2020.
+Scholarship recipients must apply in 2019 to start their Diploma study at the Queenstown Campus in 2020.

 QRC National Scholarship Applications are now open!